 Is it illegal to use a VPN for finding cheap flights?

 VPNs are not illegal in most countries.
-You can use a VPN to get cheaper flights from overseas markets without breaking any laws, as long you live in a country that doesn’t ban VPNs.
+You can use a VPN if you live in a country that doesn't ban them.
 A few countries like China, United Arab Emirates, Iran, and Russia prohibit or heavily regulate the use of VPNs.
-It’s best to read up on the most up-to-date local laws surrounding VPNs just to be safe.
+You should also read up on the travel site's Terms of Use regarding a tool to change your virtual location so you don't break any rules.

 Can I use a free VPN to get cheap flights?